MINDFULNESS YOGA EXPERIENCES

 My first teacher training was in 2004 in Anusara Yoga.
 Anusara is a modern Hatha Yoga system founded by John Friend.
 Its philosophy is one of "opening to grace", "following the heart" and remembering and celebrating life as a gift!
 At the time of this training until September, 2014, I was deeply committed to the primary care of my mentally ill mother.
 I started NW Women's Surf Camps in 2005 and began teaching Anusara beach yoga at all of our events.
 Needing to keep my schedule flexible to respond to and care for my mother, I did not take on the commitment to weekly studio classes until 2016 after completing my second training with Sarahjoy in Amrita Yoga.

 Amrita is a type of Vinyasa yoga with influences from Ayurveda, neuroscience, yoga philosophy, pranayama and mindfulness.
 It is taught in alignment with the rhythms of nature and in harmony with the changing of the seasons as well as with the time of day and one's own life-cycle.

 Throughout my journey with yoga, life events have been catalysts for my personal growth and spiritual development.
-During the fifteen years of care giving for my parents, it was my practice and commitment to yoga and meditation that kept me afloat in my personal buoyancy; my practice centered me to trust that in the Universe, "All is well".
+During the sixteen years of caregiving for my parents, it was my practice and commitment to yoga and meditation that kept me afloat in my personal buoyancy and resiliency; my practice centered me to trust that in the Universe, "All is well".
 My practice grounded me to the sense of one-ness that I hold close to this day.